tanayshresth24/pyspark-data-engineering-pipeline/docs/readme.md

 Welcome to the show.
 This endeavor aims to provide you with insights into the functioning of projects within a real-time environment.

+Project implemented and extended by Tanay Shresth.

 The code has been meticulously crafted with careful consideration for various aspects.
 It not only nurtures your coding skills but also imparts a comprehensive comprehension of project structures.

 Let's Start with requirement to complete the projects:-
 1. You should have laptop with minimum 4 GB of RAM, i3 and above (Better to have 8GB with i5).
 2. Local setup of spark.
-This is tricky so keep all things intact to work it properly.Download python 3.10.11 instead of python3.6 or python3.9 Use this link for clean setup :- https://youtu.be/4p7gX4DBLyc
+This is tricky so keep all things intact to work it properly.Download python 3.10.11 instead of python3.6 or python3.9 .
 3. PyCharm installed in the system.
-How to install:- https://youtu.be/pPYjX-9JAQY
 4. MySQL workbench should also be installed to the system.
-How to install:- https://youtu.be/JEbTIXd61kc
 5. GitHub account is good to have but not necessary.
 5. You should have AWS account.
-How to create:- https://youtu.be/k7522oZQi9Y
 6. Understanding of spark,sql and python is required.

 ```plaintext